 Information security risks for financial institutions such as the Bank have increased recently in part because of new technologies, the use of the Internet and telecommunications technologies (including mobile devices) to conduct financial and other business transactions and the increased sophistication and activities of organized crime, perpetrators of fraud, hackers, terrorists and others.
 In addition to cyber attacks or other security breaches involving the theft of sensitive and confidential information, hackers have engaged in attacks against financial institutions designed to disrupt key business services such as customer-facing web sites.
-National and international economic and geopolitical conditions may also have a negative impact in the number of cyber security breaches of these types.
+National and international economic and geopolitical conditions may also have a negative impact in the number of cyber security threats the Bank may face.
+We are not able to anticipate or implement effective preventative measures against all security breaches of these types.
 Although the Bank employs detection and response mechanisms designed to contain and mitigate security incidents, early detection may be thwarted by sophisticated attacks and malware designed to avoid detection, which continue to evolve.